BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Zero-shot Evaluation Tasks

 Argument retrieval is the task of ranking argumentative texts in a collection of focused arguments (\textit{output}) in order of their relevance to a textual query (\textit{input}) on different topics.

-\paragraph{ArguAna Counterargs Corpus} \cite{wachsmuth:2018a} involves the retrieval of the best counterargument to an argument.
-It contains pairs of argument and counterargument scraped from the online debate portal\footnote{\href{https://idebate.org)}{https://idebate.org}} as corpus $\mathbf{T}$.
-We consider the original arguments present in the original tasks test split as our queries $\mathbf{Q}$.
+\textbf{ArguAna Counterargs Corpus} \cite{wachsmuth:2018a} involves the task of retrieval of the best counterargument to an argument.
+We include pairs of arguments and counterarguments scraped from the online debate portal as corpus $\mathbf{T}$.
+We consider the arguments present in the original test split as our queries $\mathbf{Q}$.

-\paragraph{Touch\`e-2020} \cite{stein:2020v} Task 1 is a conversational argument retrieval task.
-We use the conclusion as title and premise for arguments present in args.me\footnote{\href{https://zenodo.org/record/4139439/}{https://zenodo.org/record/4139439/}} \cite{stein:2017r} as corpus $\mathbf{T}$.
-We include the shared task data as our test queries $\mathbf{Q}$.
-The original relevance judgements (qrels) file also included negative judgements (-2), but for simplicity we substitute them as zero.
+\textbf{Touch\'e-2020} \cite{stein:2020v} Task 1 is a conversational argument retrieval task.
+We use the conclusion as title and premise for arguments present in args.me \cite{stein:2017r} as corpus $\mathbf{T}$.
+We include the shared Touch\'e-2020 task data as our test queries $\mathbf{Q}$.
+The original relevance judgements (qrels) file also included negative judgements (-2) for non-arguments present within the corpus, but for simplicity we substitute them as zero.